DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/Instructions_READ_ME.md

 **ScanType**: Lastly, the Scan Type is the suffix that denotes the type of DXA scan report.
 See the suffix name for each type of DXA report in Table 1 below.

+*Table 1: Guide for how to rename DXA reports for use with DXA2. *

 | Scan Type	| Main Report	| Needed file name format	| Enhanced Report	| Needed file name format|
 |---|---|---|---|---|
 |Total Body	| Total Body Densitometry	| PatientID\_visit#\_Bone	| Total Body Densitometry Enhanced Analysis	| PatientID\_visit#\_BoneExt |